MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-teams-in-modern-portal.md

 **Issue: Teams missing from the Team Overview Grid**

-When you enter the Microsoft Teams admin center, under the **Teams** option some of your teams are missing from the listing in the Teams Overview Grid.
+When you enter the Microsoft Teams admin center, under the **Teams** option some of your teams are missing from the listing in the Teams overview grid.

 **Cause**: This issue occurs when the team was incorrectly (or not yet) profiled by the system which can lead to a missing property for it to be recognized.